Company Seven.

 A BRIEF PERSPECTIVE

-TeleVue has been developing and manufacturing innovative eyepieces, telescopes and accessories for the advanced amateur since the founding of the company in 1977 by Al Nagler.
+TeleVue has been developing and manufacturing innovative eyepieces, telescopes and accessories for the advanced amateur since the founding of the company in 1977 by the late Al Nagler.
 The tradition of true innovation first came to the eye of the astronomical community (and later to birders and nature watchers) with the introduction of the revolutionary original "Nagler" design oculars in 1980.
 The tradition continued through 1999 with the introduction of the "Radian" and "Nagler Type IV" series, and 31mm "Nagler Type V" oculars, and in 2001 with the first high quality zoom "3mm to 6mm Nagler Zoom".
 As recently as January 2003 Al Nagler continued to expand the line with a new telescope, and even more new unparalleled eyepieces.
 The groundbreaking wide angle eyepieces of the Panoptic, Nagler, and Radian designs which remain unrivaled at providing a breathtaking picture window into the night sky.
 If profit is the reward for a job well done, then our community owes more to Mr. Al Nagler than to any other force in eyepiece design since World War II.
 One of the ways in which the international astronomical community rewarded Mr. Nagler was the naming of an asteroid for Al Nagler!

-Al Nagler finally revealing his new telescope at Company Seven (111,487 bytes) Left: beaming with the pride of a new father, Al Nagler finally revealing the 127 his latest new telescope at Company Seven's showroom 30 January 2003 (111,487 bytes).
+Al Nagler finally revealing his new telescope at Company Seven (111,487 bytes) Left: beaming with the pride of a new father, Al Nagler finally revealing the 127 his latest new telescope optical design at Company Seven's showroom 30 January 2003 (111,487 bytes).

 Al Nagler was also more than twenty years ahead of his time in recognizing the potential of well corrected refracting telescopes of comparatively short focal length.
 These would be of a relatively compact profile, with wide field of view and high contrast imaging, are rugged with low maintenance construction.
 TeleVue continued to push the development of fast refractors at a time where the common 4" aperture refractor was a relatively long f10 to f15, and these were heavier telescopes capable of showing only one-fourth the area of sky (or land) that a similar aperture TeleVue telescope would show!
 In 1984 Al Nagler introduced the "Renaissance" telescope; a marriage of 20th century precision optics, and precision made mechanics with beautiful contemporary Brass construction.
 What was more revolutionary than its beauty, was the fact that this was the first high quality, flat field 4" aperture refracting telescope that was engineered to be so relatively short (or "fast") of f5 or so focal ratio, and compact.
 Common brass telescopes up to then were little more than novelties or decorator items: long focal length achromatic lenses with simple oculars that resulted in very narrow fields of view; the original "Renaissance" focal length of 550mm combined with a 2" diameter focuser assured that it could be accept a wide selection of photo-visual accessories, and be employed at magnifications of as low as 10X revealing a panoramic five degrees of sky!